 Nope!
 Not even close!
 When Robin saw my goals, I could tell she was getting ready to tell me everything that was wrong with what I’d written.
-I was ready for the much-needed kick in the ass – and I will that I absolutely needed one.
+I was ready for the much-needed kick in the ass – and I absolutely needed one.

-My goal is to become a Team Leader at Social Climber Pro.
+My goal is to become a Team Leader at SCP Agency.
 It’s something I’ve wanted for a few months now, but I didn’t have my goals properly written out and I had no target date.
 So, over the next hour, I took in Robin’s every word.
 She helped me align my goals with where I need to be in 90 days.
 Now I know what I have to do.

 I want to share some goal planning tips I learned from my meeting: